106. The Principles of Distinguishing Between Performing Duty and Rendering Service

 Excerpted from “How to Experience God’s Words in One’s Duties” in Records of Christ’s Talks

 These days, most people are in this sort of state: “In order to gain blessings, I must expend myself for God and pay a price for Him.
 In order to gain blessings, I must abandon everything for God; I must complete what He has entrusted me with, and perform my duty well.”
-This is dominated by the intention of being blessed; this is an example of expending oneself entirely for the purpose of gaining God’s rewards, for gaining the crown.
-Such people do not have the truth in their hearts, and surely their understanding merely consists of some words of doctrine which they show off everywhere.
+This is dominated by the intention to gain blessings, which is an example of expending oneself entirely for the purpose of obtaining rewards from God and gaining a crown.
+Such people do not have the truth in their hearts, and surely their understanding merely consists of a few words of doctrine which they show off everywhere they go.
 Theirs is the path of Paul.
-Such people’s belief in God is an act of constant work, and in their hearts, they feel that the more they do, the more it will prove their loyalty to God; also, that the more they do, the more God will certainly be satisfied, and that the more they do, the more they deserve to be granted the crown before God, and that they will certainly receive the greatest blessings in the house of God.
-They feel that if they can endure suffering, preach, and die for Christ, if they can disregard their own lives, and if they can complete all of the duties with which God has entrusted them, then they will be among God’s most blessed—those who gain the greatest blessings—and they will certainly receive the crown.
-This is exactly what Paul imagined and what he pursued; this is exactly the path that Paul walked, and it was under the guidance of such thoughts that Paul worked to serve God.
-Do such thoughts and intentions not originate from Satan’s nature?
-Just like worldly humans, on earth I must pursue knowledge, and only after obtaining knowledge can I be successful, become an official, and have status.
-Once I have status I can realize my ambition and bring my home and business up to certain levels.
-Do not all of the non-believers go on this path?
-Those who are dominated by this satanic nature can only be like Paul after they believe in God: “I must cast off everything to expend myself for God, I must be faithful in front of God, and in the end I will receive the greatest crown and the greatest blessings.”
-This is the same as worldly people who pursue worldly things, no different at all, and they are subject to the same nature.
-People have a satanic nature, so out in the world, they will pursue knowledge, status, learning, and worldly success; in God’s house, they will seek to expend themselves for God, be faithful, and eventually receive the crown and great blessings.
-If people do not pursue the truth after they become believers in God, and have not had a change in their disposition, then they will certainly be on this path.
-This is a reality that no one can deny, and this is diametrically opposed to Peter’s path.
+The faith of such people is an act of constant toil, and deep down they feel that the more they do, the more it will prove their loyalty to God; that the more they do, the more He will certainly be satisfied; and that the more they do, the more they will deserve to be granted a crown before God, and will certainly receive the greatest blessings in His house.
+They think that if they can endure suffering, preach, and die for Christ, if they can sacrifice their own lives, and if they can complete all of the duties with which God has entrusted them, then they will be among God’s most blessed—those who gain the greatest blessings—and will then be certain to be granted crowns.
+This is precisely what Paul imagined and what he sought; it is the exact path that he walked, and it was under the guidance of such thoughts that he worked to serve God.
+Do those thoughts and intentions not originate from a satanic nature?
+It is just like worldly humans, who believe that while on earth they must pursue knowledge, and that only after obtaining it can they stand out from the crowd, become officials, and have status; they think that once they have status, they can realize their ambitions and bring their homes and businesses up to certain levels.
+Do not all unbelievers walk this path?
+Those who are dominated by this satanic nature can only be like Paul in their faith: “I must cast off everything to expend myself for God; I must be faithful before Him, and eventually, I will receive the most magnificent crown and the greatest blessings.”
+This is the same attitude as that of worldly people who pursue worldly things; they are no different at all, and are subject to the same nature.
+When people have this sort of satanic nature, out in the world, they will seek to obtain knowledge, status, learning, and to stand out from the crowd; in God’s house, they will seek to expend themselves for God, be faithful, and eventually to obtain crowns and great blessings.
+If, after becoming believers in God, people do not possess the truth and have not undergone a change in their dispositions, then this is certainly the path they will be on.
+This is a reality that no one can deny, and it is a path that is diametrically opposed to that of Peter.

 Excerpted from “How to Walk the Path of Peter” in Records of Christ’s Talks